aron/soak.js/README.md

 ### Arguments

  - `parent`: A constructor Function to inherit from.
- - `methods`: An Object literal of instance methods that are added to the constructors prototype (optional).
+ - `instance`: An Object literal of instance methods that are added to the constructors prototype (optional).
- - `properties` - An Object literal of static/class methods to add to the constructor itself (optional).
+ - `object`: An Object literal of static/class methods to add to the constructor itself (optional).

 ### Examples